 After the try block, catch the exceptions.
 This example just catches them and prints a stack trace.
-In a real application, you'll catch the exceptions and handle the errors properly.
+In a real application, you would catch the exceptions and handle the errors properly.

 That's it.
-You've connected to the B2B Engine, logged in, and logged out.
+You have now connected to the B2B Engine, logged in, and logged out.